 Friday was a bit surreal.
 There was an email address provided to request a waiver and while we were considering the waiver, we rushed to get an extra run of all of the PDF's that came in on Friday printed and over to the USPS before they closed for the day, just in case we were not opening on Monday.

 We went round and round with our legal advisor about the circumstances.
-The thought process was to break them down into specific operations.
+The thought process was to take all of our work related activities and break them down into specific operations.
 The consensus was that printing books, periodicals, and using an electronic shopping method with mail order were each close enough to meet the requirement of essential businesses such as book publishing & mail order, even if printing was specifically omitted.

 Then Friday evening, we saw an article in Printing Impressions that said other printers within the Commonwealth had similar situations.
 In addition to the classification confusion we mentioned already, packaging, storage, and warehousing were essential, so what if you print the boxes?
 Print is used to transmit information on surfaces, containers, labels, and relied upon in places where there is no computer access.
 Printing is part of the physical supply chain and the operation of facilities.
 As we wrote about before, print is preferred and necessary for comprehension.

 Just as we were about to submit a waiver, an email came through from the PA Chamber of Business that the list of essential businesses was updated.
 We clicked the link and scrolled to printing.
 Everything on the list of essential businesses related to print operations had gone green.
 Printing was changed to essential along with book publishing, electronic shopping & mail order.

 printMe1.com operates in Pennsylvania and printing, book publishing, electronic shopping & mail order operations have all been deemed essential businesses in the Commonwealth, so we are able to continue operations.

 The events this week were a scramble for those businesses still operating and unnerving for those Pennsylvania businesses that are shut down here to stop the travel of the corona virus.